-INTERNATIONAL LEGISLATIVE DRAFTING INSTITUTE: CURRICULUM JUNE 13-24, 2022
+INTERNATIONAL LEGISLATIVE DRAFTING INSTITUTE: CURRICULUM JUNE 12-23,

-Monday, June 13
+Monday, June 12

-8:00 - 9:00 Registration and Continental Breakfast in Tulane Law School's Multi- Purpose Room: 6329 Freret Street 9:00 - 10:15 Welcoming Remarks: Tulane Law School-Room 151 Introduction and Overview of Institute: David Marcello 10:15 - 10:30 Break 10:30 - 12:00 David Marcello and Phil Knight: "Comparison of U.S. Bicameral Legislative Enactment Process with the Parliamentary System"-This lecture discusses the parliamentary system and state-federal legislative enactment procedures, how they relate to the drafting process, and what can be learned by a comparison of the two approaches.
-12:00 - 2:00 Welcoming Lunch: Orientation 2:00 - 2:30 Tour of Tulane Facilities: Meet in Room 151 for Walking Tour of Tulane Law School 2:30 - 5:30 Bus Tour of New Orleans 5:30 - 7:00 Manager's Reception at Fairfield Inn & Suites
+- 8:00 9:00 Registration and Continental Breakfast in Tulane Law School's Multi- Purpose Room: 6329 Freret Street - 9:00 10:15 Welcoming Remarks: Tulane Law School-Room 151 Introduction and Overview of Institute: David Marcello - 10:15 10:30 Break - 10:30 12:00 David Marcello and Phil Knight: "Comparison of U.S. Bicameral Legislative Enactment Process with the Parliamentary System"- This lecture discusses the parliamentary system and state-federal legislative enactment procedures, how they relate to the drafting process, and what can be learned by a comparison of the two approaches. - 12:00 2:00 Welcoming Lunch: Orientation - 2:00 2:30 Tour of Tulane Facilities: Meet in Room 151 for Walking Tour of Tulane Law School - 2:30 5:30 Bus Tour of New Orleans - 5:30 7:00 Manager's Reception at Homewood Suites

-Tuesday, June 14
+Tuesday, June 13

-9:00 - 10:15 David Marcello: "Getting Started: An Overview of Legislative and

-Administrative Drafting"-How does the drafter facing a blank page decide where to begin writing?
+- 9:00 10:15 David Marcello: "Getting Started: An Overview of Legislative and Administrative Drafting"-How does the drafter facing a blank page decide where to begin writing?
 Each draft moves through steps and stages, which will be analyzed.
-Similarities and differences between drafting legislation and agency regulations will be described.

-10:15 - 10:30 Bill Drafting Exercise: Explanation

-10:30 - 10:45 Break

-10:45-12:00 Idella Wilson: "Formulary Introduction"-This lecture explains the use of a formulary or office manual as a repository of acquired wisdom in standardizing good drafting practice.
-Participants will receive an introduction to copies of various drafting manuals that can be used as models in producing a formulary for use in their own legislative offices.

-12:00 - 1:00 Lunch

-1:00 - 2:30 David Marcello and Idella Wilson: "Plain Language Drafting Part I"-

-Even complex ideas can be expressed in an unambiguous manner.
-This lecture will demonstrate how active voice, base verbs, present tense, and singular number can be used to enhance clarity and readability in drafts of proposed legislation or agency regulations.

-2:30 - 2:45 Break

-Phil Knight: "Technology for Drafting"-Information technology provides many valuable tools that can make life easier for the drafter.
-In addition to the many internet-based tools for research and cooperative work, software tools can assist the drafter at every stage of the drafting process.
-This presentation demonstrates new tools for getting instructions; researching, outlining, writing and editing;

-review and revision; and tracking and delivery of a Bill.
+Similarities and differences between drafting legislation and agency regulations will be described. - 10:15 10:30 Bill Drafting Exercise: Explanation - 10:30 10:45 Break - 10:45-12:00 Idella Wilson: "Formulary Introduction"-This lecture explains the use of a formulary or office manual as a repository of acquired wisdom in standardizing good drafting practice.
+Participants will receive an introduction to copies of various drafting manuals that can be used as models in producing a formulary for use in their own legislative offices. - 12:00 1:00 Lunch - 1:00 2:30 David Marcello and Idella Wilson: "Plain Language Drafting Part I"- Even complex ideas can be expressed in an unambiguous manner.
+This lecture will demonstrate how active voice, base verbs, present tense, and singular number can be used to enhance clarity and readability in drafts of proposed legislation or agency regulations. - 2:30 2:45 Break - 2:45 3:30 "Introduction to Library Resources"-Participants will receive a tour of the law library and introduction to its international collections. - 3:30 4:30 Phil Knight: "Technology for Drafting"-Information technology provides many valuable tools that can make life easier for the drafter.
+Internet-based tools are constantly evolving to assist the drafter at every stage of the drafting process, with intriguing new possibilities offered by AI tools.
+This presentation demonstrates new tools for getting instructions; researching, outlining, writing and editing; review and revision; and tracking and delivery of a Bill.

-3:45 - 4:30 "Introduction to Library Resources & Computer Lab"-Participants will receive a tour of the law library and introduction to its international collections; then after the tour will visit the Computer Lab, where they will receive an orientation to the use of computers within the law school.

-Wednesday, June 15
+Wednesday, June 14